Iowa-Grant School District closes elementary/middle school for rest of week

-The COVID-19 pandemic continues to impact the opening of school, with the Iowa-Grant School District announcing Tuesday it will close its elementary/middle school Wednesday through Friday.
+The COVID-19 pandemic continues to affect the opening of school, with the Iowa-Grant School District announcing Tuesday it will close its elementary/middle school Wednesday through Friday.

-The closure will only impact the elementary/middle school with students attending online for the rest of the week.
+The closure will only affect the elementary/middle school with students attending online for the rest of the week.
 The closure affects all elementary/middle school programming, including all sports and after-school activities.

 High school students will continue to attend in person.